ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/MartinePseudonormalVison.md

 Therefore, Wittgensteinian cannot distinguish normal and pseudonormal people if they both can play the language game properly.

+> Can't I say it's beyond language?
+Even if I can have a scientific understanding, I still cannot understand what would it feel like.

 **Possible response:**

 1. 'red' in daily sense is different from 'red' in the scientific sense.